hayhan/loganalyzer/README.md

 ### Label your training logs
 Put a string "abn: " after the timestamp for the anomaly log.
 If it is a multi-line log, we just label the first line.
 The labeling is needed for Loglizer but not for the training and prediction of Loglab, DeepLog, and OSS.
 While for validation purpose, the labeling is needed in DeepLog.
 For Loglab, you need classify the trianing log files into different groups with label "cxxx" as folder names.
 See examples in data/raw/cm/loglab.

+### Configuration files

+Configuration files include a base one at analyzer/config/config.yaml and an overloaded one at data/persist/LOG_TYPE/config_overload.yaml, which is a sub-set of the former one.
+The system loads the based config firstly and then update the in-memory contents with the overloaded one.

 ### Train / Validate the model

 **# Loglizer**

-1) copy the labeled training/validation log files to data/raw/LOG_TYPE/labeled/.
+1) put the labeled training or validation log files to data/raw/LOG_TYPE/labeled/.
 Change the file list in train.lst and validate.lst.
 2) run "analyzer loglizer train" or "analyzer loglizer validate"
-3) parameters can be changed in config file, e.g. select different model, window size, etc. run "analyzer config show/edit/..."

 **# DeepLog**

-1) put the training/validation log files to data/raw/LOG_TYPE/normal/
+1) put the training or validation log files to data/raw/LOG_TYPE/normal/
-2) run "analyzer loglizer train/validate"
+2) run "analyzer deeplog train" or "analyzer deeplog validate"

 **# Loglab**